Brickhill: Economy

 There are two parades of shops in the area at which most local businesses are located.
-The first is found on Brickhill Drive which has a newsagent, a cafe, a small Nisa supermarket, a Lloyds Pharmacy, a beauty salon, a Tesco Express store, a garage & car wash, a betting shop and a barber's shop.
+The first is found on Brickhill Drive which has a newsagent, a cafe, a small Nisa supermarket, a Lloyds Pharmacy, a beauty salon, a garage & car wash, a betting shop and a barber's shop.

 The second shopping precinct is located on Avon Drive and consists of a small One Stop supermarket, a newsagent & post office, a fish & chip shop, a florists, a Coral betting shop, a garage, a pub called The Tiger Moth, and an Elderly Persons Home called 'Highfield'.

 Further along Brickhill Drive is The Pilgrim Centre.
 This small business park houses a number of offices and businesses, including the administrative headquarters of the Harpur Trust.

 There are a few other smaller businesses and facilities located in Brickhill, most notably a veterinary clinic, located on Linnet Way and the Charles Wells pub called The Pheasant, located on Avon Drive.

 The Woodlands Park housing estate is currently an entirely residential development, though plans for a shop were included in the planning brief for the area.
 The older persons residential schemes 'Anjulita Court' and 'Ladyslaude Court' are located on Bramley Way in the area.